What is a Rent-to-Own Agreement?

 THE LANDLORD / SELLER PERSPECTIVE

 As a seller, the rent-to-own model can be a good option if your house has been on the market for a while and you haven’t been able to find a buyer.
-Or, perhaps you have had interested buyers but they haven’t qualified due to their poor credit or lack of a down payment.
+Or, perhaps you have had interested buyers who haven’t qualified due to their poor credit or lack of a down payment.

 Some benefits of the rent-to-own model for landlords include: